pstephan1187/laravel-forms/README.md

 Formery is a package for programmatically creating and validating forms in Laravel.
 It comes preconfigured to use Twitter Bootstrap, but can easily be customized to use whatever you want.

-Currently, Formery has only been tested in Laravel 5.3.
-There is no minimum requirement for Laravel set in the composer file yet because it may very well work in earlier versions.
-I just haven’t tested them yet.
-It, however, must be used in blade templates.
+Currently, Formery supports Laravel > 5.1 and it must be used in blade templates.
 It does not support plain PHP templates or Twig yet.

 ## Installation